chetmurthy/pa_ppx/README.md

-lugImplementation of PPX rewriters using camlp5 infrastructure.
+Implementation of PPX rewriters using camlp5 infrastructure.

 # Introduction